helium/longfi-platformio/platformio.md

 ![](assets/heltec-cubecell-htcc-ab0x-wizard-complete.png)

 Typical project explorer view.

 #### Default project main.cpp

-If you are familiar with developing within the Arduino IDE, main.cpp is much the same as the Arduino *.ino.
+If you are familiar developing within the Arduino IDE, main.cpp is much the same as the Arduino *.ino.
 It also contains default setup() and loop() functions.

 PlatformIO also adds a required "\#include <Arduino.h\>" statement.
 This is a important/necessary difference between PlatformIO and Arduino IDEs.